RubenGomez1990/YourDownload/README.md

 3. Having some problems with the download of qualities for some videos.
 Youtube doesn't allow to have some qualities and i don't know how to resolve it.
 For example, i can download with this video https://youtu.be/2Vv-BfVoq4g?si=Rxf6Oj7cIqdwpiLo both 1080p or 480p but not 720p.
 Can you explain it to me?

+4. Mayority of commands used for yt-dlp are in the manual at https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#subtitle-options
+For example, had a problem with subs so looked for the part of sub at the index.
+Used --write-auto-subs and created a command.
+Used auto because is hard to find videos that have manual subs.